Saturday, December 19, 2009

 Saturday, July 25, 2009

 At least I thought that was the connection between demonology and writer's block.
 Then there is another angle: writer's block may be caused by demons each of us harbors.
-From here on out, the discussion took a turn that made the skeptic in me bite my tongue.
 It seems that any discussion on intellectual matters in Lithuania must at some point pay homage to cliches about the Orient.
 It is mandatory to say that it's a place where people Know Something We Don't, and we Should Not Even Try To Get It, lest we go crazy.
 I personally don't believe in any kind of special oriental wisdom, definitely not as a better alternative to a technological way of living; while I do know that people in those countries arrange their life's priorities somewhat differently than us (collectivism versus individualism), I don't see it as a manifestation of wisdom.
 But to voice dissenting opinions in a conversation where everybody seems to take this for granted would mean at least to start a debate no one is interested in having.
 And of course, that would be rude.

 We also chatted about the state of book publishing in Lithuania.
 It's not great, though not disastrous either.
-Most science fiction published in Lithuania are translations of English / U.S., and Russian SF.
-Several speculative fiction and horror novels, as well as a few anthologies of short stories by Lithuanian authors have also been published lately.
+Science fiction is still being published in Lithuania, mostly translations of English / U.S., and Russian SF.
+Several speculative fiction and horror novels by Lithuanian authors had been published over the last decade, as well as a few anthologies of short stories.
 However, genre magazines do not survive.
 There are currently no exclusively science fiction / fantasy / horror magazines in Lithuania.
-We had some in the early nineties, but they did not last past the first 2-4 issues.

-I asked if any Lithuanian publishing houses were publishing stuff electronically for e-book devices; to everyone's knowledge, none do.
+I asked if any Lithuanian publishing houses were publishing stuff electronically for e-book devices such as Kindle; to everyone's knowledge, none do.
 Electronic publishing in Lithuania may be a non-starter for the simple reason that piracy is so prevalent in Lithuania.
 I can't completely understand, though, why isn't piracy enough of an hindrance to electronic publishing in the US, or UK, or other developed countries.
 Do people in those countries obey the laws more willingly, or are there not-so-obvious technological reasons for that?

 New pictures from the camp (with English and Lithuanian captions) have been added to my photo gallery.